 About UCL World Stroke Day Forum

-The aims of the Forum are to:
+The aims of the Forum were to:

 1. Empower stroke survivors to contribute to and influence the future of stroke research and rehabilitation at UCL.